alexmickelson-2025/raft-CarlosBlanco1/README.md

 16. (DONE) When a leader sends a heartbeat with a log but does not receive responses from a majority of nodes, the entry is uncommitted.
 17. (DONE) If a leader does not receive a response from a follower, the leader continues to send the log entries in subsequent heartbeats.
 18. (DONE) If a leader cannot commit an entry, it does not send a response to the client.
-19. If a node receives an AppendEntries with logs that are too far in the future from its local state, it should reject the AppendEntries.
+19. (DONE) If a node receives an AppendEntries with logs that are too far in the future from its local state, it should reject the AppendEntries.
-20. If a node receives an AppendEntries with a term and index that do not match, it will reject the AppendEntries until it finds a matching log.
+20. (DONE) If a node receives an AppendEntries with a term and index that do not match, it will reject the AppendEntries until it finds a matching log.

 ## Log Replication Test Scenarios